LDevs-Team/DiSH/README.md

 if you want to buil dthe executable, do `python build.py`<br>
 if you want to just start it, do `python main.py`.
 Note that for the bot to start, you will need a .env file (refer to Usage for how to create one)

+## token
+- If you want to use DiSH you need a Discord bot token, a build ID, a global and logs ID:
+token: your bot token
+guild ID: your server ID
+logs ID: your logs channel ID
+category ID: the ID of the category that IdSH will use to create channels how to use the example.env open the example.env and fill in the informations remove the example from example.env aka rename it to simply .env

 ## Contributing
 This program follow the conventional commit standard and, when you open a PR, you should follow the conventional commit standard to avoid you PR not being merged.